Pain

 Useful websites:

 This information was shared by Forge partner and pain management expert Fran Hoh, PhD, APN, ACHPN.
 She is passionate about helping patients and their families better understand how to manage pain.
 If you have any questions or concerns, please contact Janet Dees, our Client Services Coordinator, at (205) 990-5367 or [email protected].
-Si hablas español y quieres más información, por favor contacta a Ana Emaldi, al (205) 990-5375 O al [email protected].
+Si hablas español y quieres más información, por favor contacta a Yadira Robayna, al (205) 990-5375 O al [email protected].